LinuxAtDuke/Intro-To-Linux/README.md

 **vi / vim**

-The default editor on most UNIX/Linux systems, and the editor of choice of many system administrators and programmers, including the instructors of this course.
-It is very powerful and has many shortcuts and built in functions that can make file editing efficient.
-This program is so complex that many classes and books have been designed for the sole purpose of teaching its advanced functions.
+The default editor on most UNIX/Linux systems, and the editor of choice of many system administrators and programmers, including some of the instructors of this course.

+It is very powerful and has many shortcuts and built in functions to make file editing more efficient.
+Vim is so complex that many classes and books have been designed for the sole purpose of teaching its advanced functions.

 While it does have a high initial learning curve, a little time spent up front to get past the initial learning curve can be worthwhile, as its basic functions can be useful even to the more casual user.

 **emacs**

-Emacs is also an advanced editor, and one preferred by many programmers and systems administrators as it contains an executable shell to work from while editing.
+Emacs is an advanced text editor, but that's not why its partisans love it.

+It contains a fully-executable programming shell, and you can make it do almost anything.

+The tradeoff for that power is that its learning curve makes vim look like pico.

 **Opening and Saving**